Adding Tags to your Designs and Products

 What are Tags?

-If you didn't know, a tag is a word or phrase that describes your design!
-Tagging your art with accurate and relevant keywords is a great way to help people find your art in both the Threadless Discover search and for web searches like Google.
+Tags are a word or phrase that describes your design!
+Tagging your art with accurate and relevant keywords is a great way to help people find your art in both the Threadless Marketplace search and for web searches like Google.

 So, what makes a great tag?